×

 When we asked people what advice they would give someone preparing to move to Bangkok, they said:

 "Before retiring in Bangkok, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Additionally, expats should consider the climate and the type of housing available.
 It is also important to research the visa requirements and the process for obtaining a retirement visa.
-Finally, expats should consider the safety and security of the area they plan to retire in," said one person in Bangkok.
+Finally, expats should consider the safety and security of the area they plan to retire in," remarked one foreigner who made the move to Bangkok.

 Get Quote